noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 #### for expressions

 - aka for comprehensions
-- generally easier to understand syntax, can use wherever you would use a flatMap/map/filter etc and related apis
+- generally easier to understand syntax, can use whenever you need to process/decompose/query (e.g. map, flatmap, filter) a dataset, e.g. a collection/database
+  - can be used with ANY datatype containing a map, flatMap and withFilter definition
 - guard statements: any control statements that shortcircuits cmds within the body for that specific iteration

 ```scala